cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/ResourceManageable.rst

    Try to allocate a given amount of the resource, reducing that amount from the total available resource.

    :param amountToAllocate: the amount of resource to be allocated
-   :return: true if amountToAllocate > 0 and there is enough resource to allocate, false otherwise
+   :return: true if amountToAllocate is greater than 0 and there is enough resource to allocate, false otherwise

 allocateResource
 ^^^^^^^^^^^^^^^^